 According to Grande & Abascal (2017), validity means that the survey measures what it has to measure; and there are three types of validity: content, pragmatic, and concept.
-Content validity means that the items that make up the scale are adequate to make the measurements.
-It is achieved when a good review of state of the art is made, nationally and internationally, and this was achieved because a specialized review was done on QS STUDIES written in the last thirty-five (35) years in the best American, European, and Latin American journals.
-Pragmatic validity means that the scale makes current and future predictions and is classified as predictive and concurrent.
-It is good when its value is greater than 0.50 or the relationship is significant (Grande & Abascal, 2017).
-A linear regression model was used for predictive validity, where the dependent variable is current satisfaction and the independent variable is an artificial variable on "service quality," which is given by the average sum of the ratings given to all the variables evaluated (P1 to P47).
+The content validity means that the items that make up the scale are adequate to make the measurements and it is achieved when a good review of the state of the art is made, nationally and internationally, and this was achieved because a specialized review was made on QS STUDIES written in the last thirtyfive (35) years in the best American, European and Latin American journals.
+Pragmatic validity means that the scale serves to make current and future predictions and is classified as predictive and concurrent, and it is good when its value is greater than 0.50, or the relationship is significant (Grande and Abascal, 2017).
+To measure the predictive validity, a linear regression model was used where the dependent variable is current satisfaction and the independent variable is an artificial variable on "service quality", which is given by the average sum of the ratings given to all the variables evaluated (P1 to P47).
 P48 = -1.07 + 1.026 (P1 to P47).
 Significance: 0.00.
-The instrument has predictive validity because the significance level is 0.000.
-A linear regression model was constructed for concurrent validity, where the dependent variable is current validity, where the dependent variable is current validity, and the independent variable is an artificial variable, "service quality."
+The instrument has predictive validity because the level of significance is 0.000.
+To measure concurrent validity, a linear regression model was constructed where the dependent variable is current loyalty and the independent variable is an artificial variable "service quality".
 P49 = 0.795 + 0.667 (P1 to P47).
 The instrument has concurrent validity because the level of significance is 0.00.

-The concept of validity is divided into convergent and discriminant (Grande & Abascal, 2017).
-Convergent validity means that the same phenomenon measured differently gives similar results.
-A linear regression model was used where the dependent variable is the recommendation to third parties, and the independent variable is an artificial variable on "service quality," which is given by the average sum of the scores given to all the variables evaluated.
+The concept validity is divided into convergent and discriminant (Grande and Abascal, 2017).
+Convergent validity means that the same phenomenon measured in different ways gives rise to similar results.
+To evaluate it, a linear regression model was used where the dependent variable is the recommendation to third parties and the independent variable is an artificial variable on "service quality", which is given by the average sum of the scores given to all the variables evaluated.
 P50 = 0.314 + 0.887 (P1 to P47).
 The instrument has predictive validity because the level of significance is 0.000.
-Correlations must be compared with scales that measure different concepts to measure discriminant validity.
+To measure discriminant validity, correlations must be compared with scales that measure different concepts.
 If these are low, they indicate that there is discriminant validity.
-The scale used has discriminant validity because when evaluating the equation of recommendation to third parties with the variable: "the offices of the Companies are easy to find."
+The scale used has discriminant validity because when evaluating the equation of recommendation to third parties with the variable: "the offices of the Companies are easy to find".
 It was found that it is not significant (0.015).
 P48 = 3.128 + 0.107P1; therefore, the survey has no discriminant validity.